oscar-system/Oscar.jl/experimental/DoubleComplex/docs/src/user_interface.md

-In case any of these bounds does not exist, say `has_right_bound(D) == false` for some `AbsDoubleComplexOfMorphisms` `D`, then every request `D[i, j]` with ``i \gg 0`` arbitrarily big (but at least greater or equal to any potential `left_bound` of `D`) should be considered legitimate.
-Thus the programmer is responsible to indicate the bounds for the indices `(i, j)` for legitimate requests `D[i, j]` for their individual implementation of a double complex!
+In case any of these bounds does not exist, say `has_right_bound(D) == false` for some `AbsDoubleComplexOfMorphisms` `D`, then every request `D[i, j]` with ``i \gg 0`` arbitrarily big (but at least greater or equal to any potential `left_bound` of `D`) should be considered **to be legitimate**.
+Thus the programmer is responsible to indicate the bounds for the indices `(i, j)` if for their individual implementation of a double complex there are limitations for legitimate requests `D[i, j]`.

-Asking for `D[i, j]` beyond the above bounds might nevertheless be legitimate.
+If any of the above bounds exist, asking for `D[i, j]` beyond those bounds might nevertheless be legitimate.
 Consider, for instance, the case where the rows of a double complex `D` are free resolutions of modules.
-Sometimes, these are not computed at creation, but only on request of a specific entry `D[i, j]`.
+Sometimes these are not computed at creation, but only on request of a specific entry `D[i, j]`.
 In this case the `right_bound(D)` indicates the supremum of indices `i` for which `D[i, j]` has already been computed, but it should nevertheless be allowed to also ask for the entry `D[i+1, j]`.
 Whether or not such requests are admissible can be checked using